taylorpaisie/VEME_2023_NGS_Denovo_assembly/README.md

 #### Trial and error are one of the most commonly used strategies - you will have to keep tuning the parameters and rerun the entire process hoping that the results improve - sometimes in vain
 #### As it turns out, genome assembly is the most computational demanding bioinformatics method of them all
-#### Assembling a large genome may take even weeks(!. and substantial computational resources
+#### Assembling a large genome may take weeks and substantial computational resources
 #### Thus any expertise built on trial and error will have to be accumulated over a much more extended period
 #### Finally, even when assembly appears to work, almost always it will contain several severe and substantial errors.
 That is where, in our opinion, bioinformatics expertise matters more
 #### The ability to understand, visualize and correct the mistakes of an assembly has a utility that will outlast the present and is more valuable than knowing the exact invocation of a tool by heart